MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/default-f1-text-editor.md

 ## Cursor position

 If you're looking for F1 help on a keyword or API name, be sure you position the cursor inside or just to the right of the word before you press **F1**.
-If that still doesn't work, try one of the following suggestions.
+Otherwise, try one of the following suggestions.

 ## Find help on a keyword or API for your programming language